USPTO Examiner BEGEMAN ANDREW W - Art Unit 3798

 Appeal Withdrawal and Reconsideration

-This examiner withdraws rejections or reopens prosecution in 66.7% of appeals filed.
-This is in the 47% percentile among all examiners.
-Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
-Be prepared to fully prosecute appeals if filed.
+This examiner withdraws rejections or reopens prosecution in 50.0% of appeals filed.
+This is in the 21% percentile among all examiners.
+Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
+If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
+Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.

 Petition Practice